astalavister/Firmwares/lib/i2c/README.md

-# PIC family I2C handling libraries, v1.0
+# PIC family I2C handling libraries 1.0

 I2C libraries for a PIC18FxxJ53 family.
 There is support now for only one bus, where are two in these devices.
 It is released under MIT licence, inside LICENSE file in https://github.com/thexeno/Firmwares